 One thing we like to make clear: VISIONS is not for everyone.
 It’s not a teen tour.
 Sure, it’s fun, but also requires hard work and dedication to the communities we work in.
 It’s a perfect fit for those who want to dig deep and really make a difference.
 The world awaits!

 Our programs are exceptional because of our people.
 Our key role is to encourage students to be as open as possible to the learning that awaits them in their community service programs.
-From program directors and summer leaders to local project coordinators, our staff works hard to create an inclusive environment.
+From program directors and summer leaders to local project coordinators, our staff works extremely hard to create an inclusive environment.

-VISIONS has set the standard for international community service programs for high school and middle school students for almost 30 years.
+VISIONS has set the standard for international community service programs for high school and middle school students for 30 years.
 Collaborative service work and cross-cultural living help our teen volunteers understand a complicated world and learn meaningful ways to contribute productively.

 Your experience will not include touring all through a country and doing projects as you go.
 Instead, you will anchor down in the heart of a local neighborhood with your group members and leaders.
 You will live the rhythm of daily life, truly getting to know the place and people.